Waikiki suburb profile

 Waikiki rental market trends

-The rental market in Waikiki has experienced growth, with house rents increasing by 9.1% over the past year to $600 per week.
-However, there has been no change in unit rents, which remain at $0 per week.
-This suggests a focus on house rentals in the area, offering opportunities for investors and residents seeking suburban living near the coast.
+The rental market in Waikiki has experienced modest growth, with house rents increasing by 3.4% over the past year to $600 per week.
+However, there has been no change in unit rents, which remain at $0, indicating a potential lack of available units for rent.
+Waikiki continues to offer opportunities for investors focusing on the housing market.

 Suburbs near Waikiki